gabribg88/VirtuousSweetBitter/README.md

 > Collecting datasets of the work and related figures

 - notebook/
+> Collecting several jupyter notebooks:
+ - ***"VirtuousSweetBitter.ipynb"*** allows to predict the bitter/sweet taste for a compound of interest by providing its SMILES, describing the                intermediate steps implemented within VirtuousSweetBitter.
+ - ***Notebooks 0-6*** provide the steps followed in the model implementation in order to allow the users to replicate the obtained results.

-> Collecting jupyter notebooks to explain the functionality of the VirtuousSweetBitter code and the processing steps followed in the work development
+ explain the functionality of the VirtuousSweetBitter code and the processing steps followed in the work development

 ### Authors